Urusei Yatsura (2022 TV series)

 Urusei Yatsura (うる星やつら) is a Japanese anime television series produced by David Production based on the manga series of the same name by Rumiko Takahashi.
 It is the second television anime adaptation of the manga, following the 1981 adaptation by Kitty Films that ran until 1986.
-The series aired from October 2022 to June 2024 on Fuji TV's Noitamina programming block, and ran for 46 episodes across two split two-cour seasons, with most episodes having two segments per half-hour.
+The series aired from October 2022 to June 2024 on Fuji Television's Noitamina programming block, and ran for 46 episodes across two split two-cour seasons, with most episodes having two segments per half-hour.

 Production and release

 On January 1, 2022, another animated television adaptation of Urusei Yatsura was announced via a full-page ad on the Sankei Shimbun, followed by a full reveal that same day via a promotional video, which revealed the show's cast and staff.
 The series would commemorate the original manga publisher Shogakukan's 100th anniversary.
 The series premiered on Fuji Television's Noitamina programming block on October 14, 2022 (exactly 41 years after the original series premier).
 The series is produced by David Production and chief directed by Takahiro Kamei, Hideya Takahashi, and Yasuhiro Kimura, with Yūko Kakihara as head writer, character designs and season 1 chief animation direction by Naoyuki Asano, and Masaru Yokoyama composing the music.
 The series was announced for 46 full-length episodes of four cours, split into two seasons.
 Sentai Filmworks has licensed the series in North America, Europe, Oceania, and selected Latin American and Asian territories.
 The second season of the series premiered on January 12, 2024.
 On March 1, 2023, Hidive released an English dub of the anime's first season.